jasandoval1/windev_training/development-environment/catch2-unit-test/README.md

 This exercise introduces the fundamentals of writing C/C++ unit tests and integrating them with CMake projects.

+### Background

+Catch2 is a unit testing framework for C/C++ code.
+Catch2 is a lighter-weight alternative to options like Google Test or Boost Test, and does not require (or support for that matter) integration with Visual Studio.
+The framework is implemented as a single C++ header file, so using the framework can be as simple as copying the header to your project and including it in the source file that implements your tests.
+However, Catch2 also supports relatively simple integration with CMake, and this integration drastically increases the power and scalability of testing with Catch2, so this is the approach we will explore here.

+### Project Structure

+This directory represents the basic structure of a project that implements unit testing with CMake and Catch2.

+First, there is a top-level `CMakeLists.txt` that builds both the primary application (a simple demo application, `demo.exe`) as well as the unit tests.
+In this simple example, the unit tests are designed to emulate testing of some functionality utilized in our main application - the `factorial()` function declared in the `utils.hpp` header and implemented in `utils.cpp`.

+All sources related to the tests themselves are located in the `test/` subdirectory.
+Here, you will find another `CMakeLists.txt` file that performs a number of interesting functions related to the test suite.

+First, it pulls in the `Catch.cmake` CMake source from the Catch2 dependency directory.
+This is a CMake source file provided by Catch2 that aids in the integration of Catch2 with CMake - specifically, we use the `catch_discover_tests()` function that it provides to automatically register all of our Catch2 unit tests with CTest.

+Next, we define a static library called `catch-main` that links against Catch2 itself.
+The only source file provided for the static library is the custom `catch_main.cpp` we have defined.
+All `catch_main.cpp` does is define the `CATCH_CONFIG_MAIN` preprocessor macro which instructs Catch2 to generate a `main()` function for our test suite.
+The result of then linking against the `catch-main` static library is that our test suite has main function defined for it that knows how to discover all of our individual test cases.

+Finally, we implement the test suite itself in `tests.cpp` and add this file (along with the source file from the `src/` directory that contains the function that it exercises) to a new executable target that links against the `catch-main` library described above.

 ### Procedure

 Build the sample application with CMake and your favorite generator.
 For instance, using Ninja: